martindevnow/bb2/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Barf Bento, please send an e-mail to Brianna Martin at benm@martindevnow.com.
+If you discover a security vulnerability within B.A.R.F.
+Bento, please send an e-mail to Benjamin Martin at benm@barfbento.com.
 All security vulnerabilities will be promptly addressed.

 ## License